Sanket00900/Quote-Generator/README.md

 # Quote Generator🌟

-Generate Awesome Quotes and Tweet them on your Twitter Hnadle 😉
+Generate Awesome Quotes and Tweet them on your Twitter Handle 😉

 **Try it here 👉🏼 https://quote-gererator.netlify.app/**